Rajan Parrikar Music Archive

 P N R” N DP, P D m P G M (D)P R, S

-Chromatic use of the two madhyams (albeit mediated by a meend) is found in some treatments, viz., S G, G M (G)m, m P
+In some renditions, chromatic interplay between the two madhyams, mediated by a meend, is explored, as seen in S G, G M (G)m, m P.

 A superb selection of recordings on tap.